PGL Major Antwerp 2022: New Challengers Stage

-The New Challengers stage took place from May 9 to May 12, 2022.
+The New Challengers stage took place from 9 to 12 May 2022.
 The Challengers stage, also known as the Preliminary stage and formerly known as the offline qualifier, is a sixteen team swiss tournament.
 Initial seeding was determined using RMR standings, from the 2nd round forward the Buchholz system was used.

 New Legends Stage

 The format of the New Legends stage was the same as the New Challengers stage: a 16-team Swiss-system tournament with the top eight teams advancing to the playoff bracket.

 New Champions Stage

 With eight teams remaining, the final stage of the Major is a single-elimination bracket, with all matches played as best-of-3 maps.